 Which traineeship will suit me?

 It’s very important to choose a career pathway that matches your abilities, interests and ambitions.
-When you work in a job that matches your “natural style” you will be happier, more productive and more motivated to build an ongoing and rewarding career pathway!
+When you work in a job that matches your “natural style” you’ll be happier, more productive and more motivated to build an ongoing and rewarding career pathway.

 How can you find out which traineeship may be suitable for you?

-- Take the Job Fit Test – The Skillsroad Job Fit Test assesses your competencies and knowledge across two key areas required for career success, ‘Work Readiness’ (your knowledge of how to act and operate in a workplace) and secondly your ‘Job Fitness’ against the selected jobs that tickle your interest.
+- Take the Job Fit Test – the Skillsroad Job Fit Test assesses your competencies and knowledge across two of the key areas required for career success: your ‘Work Readiness’ (knowledge of how to act and operate in a workplace) and your ‘Job Fitness’ for the selected jobs that tickle your interest.

-- Update your resume – Revisit your resume and look at areas you can improve on.
-Check out our resumes and cover letter page for some guidance
+- Update your resume – Revisit your resumé and look at areas you can improve on.
+Check out our resumés and cover letter page for guidance.

 - Jobs board – once you’ve completed the above steps, have a look at our Jobs board and apply for jobs.
 There are plenty of local apprenticeships and traineeship jobs available too.